NazmulHasan18/Taste-haven-client/readme.md

 -  How to validate React props using PropTypes
 -  Tell us the difference between nodejs and express js.
 -  What is a custom hook, and why will you create a custom hook?

+## Profile Page

+**_ If User logged in!
+By clicking on profile image you can go to profile page here has some information about user _**

 ## Live Site Link